SRGSSR/playsrg-apple/docs/REMOTE_CONFIGURATION.md

 ## Shows

+* `predefinedShowPagePreferred` (optional, boolean): Set to `true` iff show pages need to be displayed with the predefined layout (ie: only one predefined section with available episodes).
+If omitted, `false`.
 * `showLeadPreferred` (optional, boolean): Set to `true` iff show pages and show elements should display lead instead of description.
 If omitted, `false`.

 ## Audio homepage